cslarsen/bachelor/notes/virtual-box.md

     10.0.2.* by default.
   * Create a new VM, point to the Mininet image (you can't import it directly)
   * Go to network preferences.
-For adapter 1, use a host-only network, choosing the network you made in the above step.
-On adapter 2 choose a NAT Network and choose the NAT network made above.
+For adapter 2, use a host-only network, choosing the network you made in the above step.
+On adapter 1 choose a NAT Network and choose "NAT" and attach to the NAT made above.
   * Start the VM.
 You can log in with the user and password mininet/mininet.